-Here is an overview of 9 fantastic math picture books for children.
-These gems combine a good story with some math too.
+Here is a run-down of 30 amazing math picture books for children.
+These gems combine a good story with oodles of math too.

 One of my favourite things about being a parent is reading to my kids.

-Books are magic, and snuggling up with my kiddos to read them stories at the end (or indeed any time!) of a busy day is a real joy.
+Books are magic, and snuggling up with my kiddos to read them stories, especially at the end of a busy day, is a real joy.

 Have you thought about incorporating some math into your story time routine?